ACT Electric Car Rebate 2026: Every EV Incentive in Canberra

 FBT exemption + salary packaging (3-yr novated lease, $95k salary)~$21,000

-Even for a buyer who cannot access a novated lease — removing the FBT benefit from the table — the remaining ACT incentives (stamp duty, registration, and interest-free loan) produce a combined saving of approximately $9,500 on the same vehicle.
-That is still the strongest state-level EV package in the country.
+For a buyer who cannot access a novated lease - removing the FBT benefit from the table - the remaining ACT benefits (concessional emissions-based duty and registration, plus the 3% loan interest saving) come to roughly $5,000 on the same vehicle.
+That is a genuine saving, but a far cry from the ~$9,500 the ACT delivered before its incentives were wound back.

 How ACT Compares to Other States